KAMAL-02/Dsa/README.md

-Just a repository to keep track of all DSA topics
+Just a repository to keep track of my DSA practise